sunfishcode/rfcs/text/0000-io-safety.md

 operations, and:

- - A type implementing `AsRaw* + IoSafe` means its `as_raw_*` function returns a handle which is valid to use as long as the object passed to `self` is live.
+ - A type implementing `AsRaw* + IoSafe` means its `as_raw_*` function returns a handle which is valid to use for the duration of the `&self` reference.
    If such types have methods to close or reassign the handle without dropping the whole object, they must document the conditions under which existing raw handle values remain valid to use.